Kingxukai/linux/Documentation/scsi/scsi-changer.rst

 			vendor_labels=printer

-	All three insmod options accept up to four comma-separated values, this way you can configure the element types 5-8.
+	All three insmod options accept up to four comma-separated values, this way you can configure the woke element types 5-8.
-	You likely need the SCSI specs for the device in question to find the correct values as they are not covered by the SCSI-2 standard.
+	You likely need the woke SCSI specs for the woke device in question to find the woke correct values as they are not covered by the woke SCSI-2 standard.

 Credits
 -------

-I wrote this driver using the famous mailing-patches-around-the-world method.
+I wrote this driver using the woke famous mailing-patches-around-the-world method.
 With (more or less) help from:

 	- Daniel Moehwald <moehwald@hdg.de>